Toronto (City) v Ontario (Attorney General)

 Toronto (City) v Ontario (Attorney General), 2021 SCC 34, is a landmark decision of the Supreme Court of Canada on freedom of expression and unwritten constitutional principles.
 By a 5–4 majority, the court held that the Government of Ontario's decision to reduce the size of the Toronto City Council in the middle of 2018 municipal election campaign did not violate either section 2(b) of the Canadian Charter of Rights and Freedoms or the unwritten principle of democracy.
 The court further held that unwritten constitutional principles could not serve as an independent basis to invalidate legislation.

+In the Ontario general election held on June 7, 2018, Doug Ford's Progressive Conservative Party transitioned from being the official opposition to forming a majority government.
+Subsequently, on July 30, 2018, the Better Local Government Act, 2018 was introduced in the Legislative Assembly of Ontario, which amended the City of Toronto Act, 2006 changing the number of wards comprising Toronto City Council, reducing them from 47 to 25.
+The Better Local Government Act passed its third reading and received royal assent on August 14, 2018.

+Following the enactment of this legislation, the City of Toronto, along with several candidates, challenged its constitutionality in the Ontario Superior Court of Justice.
+The court found that the provisions of the act infringed upon the section 2(b) rights of both candidates and electors.
+However, on appeal, the Court of Appeal for Ontario stayed the decision of the lower court, and a year later, it ruled that the provisions were constitutional.
+Subsequently, the City of Toronto appealed to the Supreme Court of Canada, which ultimately upheld the constitutionality of the provisions.

 Background

 Constitutional law

+Canada is a federation with powers divided between the federal government and the provincial governments.
 Section 92(8) of the Constitution Act, 1867, gives provinces exclusive jurisdiction over municipalities.
 Section 3 of the Canadian Charter of Rights and Freedoms guarantees Canadian citizens the right to vote in provincial and federal elections, but does not mention municipal elections.

-The parties challenging Ontario's decision centred their arguments on section 2(b) of the Charter, which guarantees "freedom of thought, belief, opinion and expression, including freedom of the press and other media of communication".
+The parties challenging the validity of Ontario's decision centred their arguments on section 2(b) of the Charter, which guarantees "freedom of thought, belief, opinion and expression, including freedom of the press and other media of communication".